 CardioLog Analytics, unlike Google analytics and many other web analytic tools, is specifically designed for SharePoint.
-It provides true and insightful analytic information about the implementation and usage of SharePoint web sites, based on SharePoint’s structure, taxonomy, content, and user metadata.
-Because it’s based on the structure of your SharePoint hierarchy and content, CardioLog Analytics offers you a more meaningful look at how well your organization is performing, through a wealth of reporting options that range from a richly detailed analysis of a specific part of your content, to an overview of your portal that helps you look at the bigger picture.
+It provides insightful data on the implementation and usage of SharePoint websites, based on SharePoint’s structure, taxonomy, content, and user metadata.
+Because it’s based on the structure of your SharePoint hierarchy and content, CardioLog Analytics offers you a more meaningful look at how well your organization is performing, through a wealth of reporting options that range from a richly detailed analysis of a specific part of your content to an overview of your portal that helps you look at the bigger picture.

 The Benefits of CardioLog Analytics over Google Analytics

-- Ownership of Business Data – Being on-premise solution, CardioLog Analytics stores all analytic data within the organization, and thus ensures data privacy.
+- Ownership of Business Data – Available as an on-premise solution, CardioLog Analytics can host all analytics data in the organization’ servers, ensuring data privacy.

 - Sub-sites Analysis (Enhanced Content Drilldown) – All reporting features and dashboards can be applied to sub-sites, sub-directories, single web pages, documents, or any other level of the portal hierarchy.
 This is achievable due to CardioLog Analytics’ familiarity with the portal structure (through portal adaptors).

-- Authenticated Visitors Reports – In websites with authenticated visitors, CardioLog Analytics provides report filtering by visitor attributes, such as name, group, gender, department, etc. This is achievable by CardioLog Analytics’ integration with Active Directory, SharePoint user profiles, and other custom data sources.
+- Authenticated Visitors Reports – In websites with authenticated visitors, CardioLog Analytics provides report filtering by visitor attributes, such as name, group, gender, department, etc. This is achieved through CardioLog Analytics’ integration with Active Directory, SharePoint user profiles, and other custom data sources.
 Report users can drill down on specific visitors, to see their personal usage behavior.

 - Capturing Document Usage – CardioLog Analytics provides document usage data out of the box.
 Clicks on document links within a website are all captured and analyzed.

-- Administrative Reports – Portal managers can easily see how fast their portal is growing (number and size of items), who are the top content contributors and what is the magnitude of editorial actions performed throughout the portal (additions, deletions, modifications, etc.).
+- Administrative Reports – Portal managers can easily see how fast their portal is growing (number and size of items), the top content contributors, and the number of editorial actions performed throughout the portal (additions, deletions, modifications, etc.).

 - Unused Pages Reports – Thanks to its familiarity with the portal structure, CardioLog Analytics provides lists of unused sites, directories (sub-sites), pages and documents.